dawidg81/thirty-/README.md

 - **fCraft** by mstefarov ([Github](https://github.com/mstefarov/fCraft))

 ## Concept
-ccraft will be written in C++ and aims to support all features of the Minecraft Classic Server Protocol.
+ccraft will be written in C++ and is going to be an alternative to MCGalaxy server software.
+It is going to support Minecraft's Classic Server Protocol and maybe even extensions (WoM/ClassiCube) of it.

-Documentation for the protocol can be found here:
+Documentation for the protocol this server uses can be found here:

 - [Minecraft Classic Server Protocol (Minecraft Wiki Fandom)](https://minecraft.fandom.com/wiki/Classic_server_protocol)
 - [Classic Protocol (archived from wiki.vg)](https://minecraft.wiki/w/Minecraft_Wiki:Projects/wiki.vg_merge/Classic_Protocol)
 - [Classic Server Protocol (Minecraft Wiki)](https://minecraft.wiki/w/Classic_server_protocol)

-## References
-See links above.